-The stomach will function in the same way, but the volume that the stomach can hold is much less.
+After surgery, the stomach will function in the same way, but the volume that the stomach can hold is much less.
 You will feel full more quickly when you eat, and therefore, consume less food at each meal.

-Results are similar to the Roux-en-Y gastric bypass.
+The results of sleeve gastrectomy are similar to the Roux-en-Y gastric bypass.
 This procedure is also performed laparoscopically.

 See more information about sleeve gastrectomy surgery (American Society for Metabolic and Bariatric Surgery).

 What is recovery from sleeve gastrectomy surgery like?

 - Patients generally can return to work 3 to 4 weeks after surgery.

 - There are no lifting restrictions during the recovery period.

 - Most patients are limited by their fatigue as well as adjusting to the post-bariatric eating behaviors and making sure they are meeting protein and fluid goals.

 What are the disadvantages of sleeve gastronomy surgery?